 Let’s consider the following question:

 What is the holding SMA VaR for Gold & WTI for a holding period 252 days at a confidence level of 75%?
 Note that 252 days represent trading days in a year.

 The methodology is the same as used before for calculating the 10-day holding SMA VaR at a 99% confidence level, except that the confidence level and holding period are changed.
 Hence, we first determine the daily VaR at the 75% confidence level.
 Recall that the daily VaR is the product of the daily SMA volatility of underlying returns and the inverse z-score (here calculated for 75%, i.e. NORMSINV(75%)= 0.6745).
 The resulting daily VaR is then multiplied with the square root of 252 days to arrive at the holding VaR.

 252-day holding VaR at 75% for Gold (Cell F15) is the product of the daily VaR calculated at 75% confidence level (Cell F17) and the square root of the holding period (Cell F16).
 It is 15.3940% for Gold and 21.2603% for WTI.
 The daily VaR in turn is the product of the daily SMA volatility (Cell F19) and the inverse z-score associated with the confidence level (Cell F18).

 Portfolio holding SMA VaR

 We have up to now only considered the calculation of VaR for individual assets.
 How do we extend the calculation to portfolio VaR?
-How are correlations between assets accounted for in the determination of portfolio VaR?
+How can we account for correlations between assets in the determination of portfolio VaR?
 Let us consider the following question: